ESTABLISHED 2006

 However, it could be that the most important foods are the thousands of medicinal compounds embedded in plants that regulate, modulate, and influence the billions of chemical reactions that occur in the body every second.
 These compounds?
 Phytonutrients.
 Which is why herbs are amazing nutrient-rich, functional plant foods, and one of the most important aspects of nutrition. 😉

-The number of distinct botanical species recorded in the world is impressive.
-500 species of conifers, 12,000 species of ferns, 14,000 species of mosses, and a staggering 300,000+ different species of flowering plants.
+The number of distinct botanical species recorded in the world is impressive - over 500 species of conifers, 12,000 species of ferns, 14,000 species of mosses, and a staggering 300,000+ different species of flowering plants.
 Through evolution, humans and animals have digested the molecular magic embedded in foods and plants for centuries to supercharge our biology.
-We also need to get many of these constituents directly from nature as our bodies are unable to manufacture certain nutrients, i.e. omega-3 fats and vitamin E.
+And whether human or horse we also need to get many of these constituents directly from nature, as our bodies are unable to manufacture certain nutrients, i.e. omega-3 fats and vitamin E.

 There are over 25,000 phytochemicals in the plant kingdom identified to date, and they’ve only recently been deemed critical for health.
-While a deficiency of these phytochemicals may not necessarily result in an acute disease or malnutrition, it can lead to well-known labels that we're only too familiar of, certainly in human health, i.e. heart disease, diabetes, hypertension, obesity, dementia, depression and more.
+While a deficiency of these phytochemicals may not necessarily result in an acute disease or malnutrition, it can lead to well-known labels that we're only too familiar of, certainly in human health such as heart disease, diabetes, hypertension, obesity, dementia, and depression, to name a few.

 And would you believe, the body’s natural intelligence and healing mechanisms do the rest!
 We start by removing the cause (or causes) and then replacing what the body needs to thrive. ⁣⁣